 For example, there’s a fair bit of demand for non-stop travel between North America and West Africa, but there aren’t many West African airlines that are big enough to launch this route.

-Moreover, Turkish Airlines alone operates half a dozen fifth freedom routes within Africa, connecting places such as Ouagadougou–Conakry, Djibouti–Mogadishu, and N’Djamena–Kinshasa, while Brussels Airlines and TAP Air Portugal have a fifth freedom presence in the continent as well.
+Moreover, Turkish Airlines alone operates half a dozen fifth freedom routes within Africa, connecting places such as Ouagadougou–Conakry and N’Djamena–Niamey, while Brussels Airlines and TAP Air Portugal have a significant fifth freedom presence in the continent as well.

 Like Africa, Asia is another hotbed for fifth freedom flights.
 This is especially the case in East Asia, where you have several major population centres within a few hours of each other.

 For long-haul routes, one of the most interesting is flying from London, Amsterdam, or Vienna to Bangkok with EVA Air.
 It’s probably one of the more comfortable ways to get from Europe to Asia, especially by sipping on Krug Champagne and matcha milk tea in business class.

 EVA Air’s fifth freedom flights from Europe can be easily booked with Aeroplan for 80,000 points in business class.